Dreaxy96/PortScanner/README.md

 # Usage Instructions
 1. Ensure Python is Installed:
-If you don’t have Python installed, you can download it from here.
+If you don’t have Python installed, you can download it from here https://www.python.org/downloads/release/python-3128/

 2. Clone or Download the Project:
 Using Git: